InteractiveComputerGraphics/Latex4CorelDRAW/README.md

 ## Installation

 1. Clone or Download this repository outside of your CorelDRaw installation folder, somewhere you can keep it or eventually delete it.
+In this example it was `K:\WorkN\Latex4CorelDRAW` on my PC

+2. Locate where CorelDraw is installed on your PC.
+On my PC it is here `C:\Program Files\Corel\CorelDRAW Graphics Suite 2020`.
+In this folder there should be a subfolder `\Programs64\Addons`.
+Inside the `Addons` folder create a new folder `Latex4CorelDraw`.
+The full path to this folder should be something like this
+`C:\Program Files\Corel\CorelDRAW Graphics Suite 2020Programs64\Addons\Latex4CorelDraw`.
+This is the folder where the addon files must be copied to.

-1. Copy the `Latex4CorelDrawFolder` folder and all of its 11 files into the `C:\Program Files\Corel\CorelDRAW Graphics Suite 2020\Programs64\Addons` folder (or where ever it is installed on your PC).
+1. Copy the 11 files in the download subfolder `K:\WorkN\Latex4CorelDRAW\Latex4CorelDrawFolder` into the `C:\Program Files\Corel\CorelDRAW Graphics Suite 2020\Programs64\Addons\Latex4CorelDraw` folder (or where ever it is installed on your PC).
+Note the small but important folder name change.
 You may get a warning that you need administrator rights to do the copy, approve and continue with the copy.

- After the copy the following files should be in the folder
+1. After the copy the following files should be in the `\Addons\Latex4CorelDraw`  folder:

         `AppUI.xslt`,
         `CorelDrw.addon`,